YahuiSun/a/README.md

 Change the sequence of main content: Go to index.html

 Add Facebook like button: Enable <!--{% include fb-like.html %}--> in index.html

+YAML Lint: To check whether YAML is right or not: http://www.yamllint.com/